 Home to some of the best national parks in the country, California has long attracted nature lovers and outdoor enthusiasts from all corners of the globe.
-From the sheer granite cliffs of Yosemite to the towering coastal redwoods of Big Sur to the vast desert landscapes of Death Valley, the Golden State truly offers something for everyone, and makes planning a national park road trip a dream.
+From the sheer granite cliffs of Yosemite to the towering coastal redwoods of Big Sur and the vast desert landscapes of Death Valley, California truly offers something for everyone, and makes planning a national park road trip a dream.
 If anything, the challenge lies in narrowing down destination choices, rather than finding them.

-Having made multiple trips between Southern and Northern California myself, I’ve decided to weigh in on the topic and put together (what I consider to be) the ultimate two to three week California road trip itinerary.
-I’ve made sure to detail all of the top highlights along the way, including a stretch on the Pacific Coast Highway (PCH) and some of the United States’ most famous national parks.
+Having made multiple trips between Southern and Northern California ourselves, we’ve decided to weigh in on the topic and put together (what we consider to be) the ultimate two to three week California road trip itinerary.
 If you’re short on time, stick to the minimum timeframes provided for each destination; if you have a bit more squeeze room, add a night wherever your heart desires!

 CALIFORNIA ROAD TRIP ITINERARY